maya-kleinstein/Sybil-Resistant-Mixnet/ARTIFACT-EVALUATION.md

 - Public Key Decryption: Is the result of running the `decrypt_setup_packet_layer` benchmark
 - Ticket Validation: Is the result of running the `verify_proof` benchmark

-This takes a couple of minutes requires <10MB of disk space.
+This takes a couple of minutes and requires <10MB of disk space.

 #### Experiment 2: System Performance
 To reproduce the system performace results seen in the paper without access to a SLURM managed cluster please see [limitations](#limitations-only-for-functional-and-reproduced-badges).